Nywaran/ML/README.md

 ## Features

-- **Home** — Introduction to Machine Learning with an overview of the four use cases
+- **Home** — Introduction to machine learning with an overview of the four use cases
-- **ML Use Cases** — Four detailed pages covering Health, Finance, Cybersecurity, and Education
+- **ML Use Cases** — Four detailed pages covering health, finance, cybersecurity and education
 - **Linear Regression — Basic Concepts** — Explanation of key concepts such as variables, regression line, slope, and intercept
 - **Linear Regression — Application** — Real dataset, regression graph, and interactive prediction form for gold futures closing price